tommy141x/vmenu-cinematic-cam/README.md

                 end
             end

-            -- Check if player has permission
+            -- Here you could also check for vMenu permissions with IsPlayerAceAllowed, you would need a server-side check for that.
-            if exists and exports.vMenu:IsMenuPermitted(menuItem.id) then
+            -- For this example, we just check if the menu exists. if exists then
                 exports.vMenu:AddSubmenuButton('main-menu', menuItem.id .. '_btn', menuItem.id, menuItem.name, menuItem.desc)
                 print('Added menu: ' .. menuItem.name)
             else